None of this proves that the UK recovery is unsu...

 Which is the appropriate baseline for evaluating...

-Lay under 1.5 goals at 2.8 to one with Betfair
+Lay Ireland at 5/4 with Betfair

 Latest from Independent journalists on Twitter